spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 Using the notification policy, you can completely re-write notifications or control where and when they are sent.
 Let's look into how the policy works for each of the defined routes.

-### Choosing a space for your policy
+### Choosing a Space for your policy

-When creating notification policies you should take into account the space in which you're creating them.
+When creating notification policies you should take into account the Space in which you're creating them.
 Generally the policy follows the same conventions as any other Spacelift component, with a few small caveats.

-#### Determining space for run update notifications
+#### Determining Space for run update notifications

-Run update messages will rely on the space that the run is happening in.
+Run update messages will rely on the Space that the run is happening in.
-It will check any policies in that space including policies inherited from other spaces.
+It will check any policies in that Space including policies inherited from other Spaces.

-#### Determining space for internal errors
+#### Determining Space for internal errors

-Most internal errors will check for notification policies inside of the root space.
+Most internal errors will check for notification policies inside of the root Space.
-However if the policy is reporting about a component that belongs to a certain space and it can determine to which one it is, then it will check for policies in that or any inherited space.
+However if the policy is reporting about a component that belongs to a certain Space and it can determine to which one it is, then it will check for policies in that or any inherited Space.
 Here is a list of components it will check in order:

 - Stack